Leucadendron concavum

 The shrub grows 1.5 m tall and flowers in September.
 The plant dies in a fire but the seeds survive.
 The seeds are stored in a toll on the female plant and fall to the ground after a fire.
 The plant is unisexual and there are separate plants with male and female flowers, which are pollinated by insects.
-The plant grows mainly on a sandy plateau at altitudes of 1 000 m.
+The plant grows mainly on a sandy plateau at elevations of 1 000 m.

 In Afrikaans it is known as Pakhuistolbos.